TBD54566975/known-customer-credential/README.md

 ### PFI

-The PFI operates a KCC issuer, as well as a tbDEX exchange.
+The PFI operates a KCC issuer, as well as a liquidity provider via tbDEX.
 - The KCC issuer implements this protocol.
-The URL of all endpoints is discoverable by resolving PFI's DID Document, and locating the serviceEndpoint of the first `IDV` service
-- The tbDEX service has [Offerings](https://github.com/TBD54566975/tbdex/tree/main/specs/protocol#offering) that contain `requiredClaims` presentation definitions.
-Each presentation definition relates to a KCC that the Issuer is offering.
+- The liquidity provider has [tbDEX Offerings](https://github.com/TBD54566975/tbdex/tree/main/specs/protocol#offering) that contain `requiredClaims` presentation definitions.
+Each presentation definition relates to a credential that the KCC Issuer is offering.

 ### Mobile App